-Hunston was part of the complicated 19th Century story of revival and reversal of monastic and clerical (priestly) fortunes in different parts of the Europe of the period.
+Hunston's Carmelites were part of the complicated story of revival and reversal of monastic and clerical (priestly) fortunes in different parts of the Europe of the period.
 The English Reformation had seen the dissolution of a vast number of monasteries and the need thereafter for putative monks and nuns to find berths on the Continent; the late 18th Century French revolution was followed by something similar if more sporadic; similar dissolutions followed anti-clericalism in the 19th Century all over the Continent.
 In short, the 19th Century saw French and other Continental orders seek survival by forming offshoots in Britain just as British orders had historically sought continuance on the Continent.
-The Hunston

-Carmelites were a long-exiled English community escaping punitive anti-religious rules in their Netherlands home, and who were in effect restoring a Roman Catholic monastic tradition which had been quashed here 400 years earlier.
+The Hunston Carmelites were a community escaping difficulties in England, and then escaping punitive anti-religious rules in their interim Netherlands home, first in France and then by returning - after centuries of absence - to England.
+Back in England, in Hunston, they were in effect restoring a Roman Catholic monastic tradition which had been quashed here 400 years earlier.
 As such, they were part of an extraordinary religious revival in the midst of Britain's Industrial Revolution.

-Hunston Convent and aesthetics
+Hunston Convent, the Gothic and the aesthetics of dereliction